mattkingit/mattkingit/README.md

 I'm hoping this project will reflect the experience I have and what I have learned.

-I get inspired by may I have met in the Meetup Groups and Code Camps and like to thank Scott Hanselman, Russ Fustino, Blain Barton, Michael Stark, Kelvin McDaniel, Kevin D. Wolf, Jeff Truman and so many others.
+I get inspired by many I have met in the Meetup Groups and Code Camps and like to thank Scott Hanselman, Russ Fustino, Blain Barton, Michael Stark, Kelvin McDaniel, Kevin D. Wolf, Jeff Truman and so many others.

-I try my best to keep up with technologies and between various online courses/resources and meetups.
+I try my best to keep up with technologies as much as possible with various online courses/resources and meetups.

 - Online Courses
   - Udemy
   - Coursera
   - EdX
-  - LinkedIn Learning (Lynda
+  - LinkedIn Learning (Lynda)
   - PluralSight
   - YouTube
   - Channel9